qiaohanscode/technical-tutorial/frontend/ngrx/store/reducers.md

 ```
 In the wxample above, the reducer is handling 4 actions.
 Each action is strongly-typed.
 Each action handels the stat transition immutably.
 This means that hte state transitions are not modiying the original state, but are returning a new state object using the ___spread operator___.

-`Note: The spread operator only does shallow copying and does not handle deeply nested objects. you need to copy each level in the object to ensure immutability.
-There are libraries that handle deep copying including (lodash)[https://lodash.com/] and (immer)[https://github.com/mweststrate/immer].`
+`Note:.` The spread operator only does shallow copying and does not handle deeply nested objects. you need to copy each level in the object to ensure immutability.
+There are libraries that handle deep copying including [lodash])[https://lodash.com/) and [immer](https://github.com/mweststrate/immer)